 If you throw enough crap at a wall, something is going to stick.

 If I make 1,000 predictions, there is a pretty good possibility that one or two of them will turn out to be true.

 What about all of the conspiracy theories that have turned out to be false?
 What about all of the conspiracy theories that have never been proven?
 Are we just going to ignore those?

 “I’m just asking questions.”

-Funnily enough; if you or I were to display such disingenuous / underhanded behavior on a conspiracy forum, we’d be painted as shills (and probably banned).
+Funnily enough, if you or I were to display such underhanded behavior on a conspiracy forum, we’d be painted as shills and probably banned.

-Oh wait – It’s because their propaganda falls in line with your view of the world, isn’t it?
+Oh wait, it’s because their propaganda falls in line with your worldview, isn’t it?